Chapter 0: Halo World

 The

-trait represents a "top-level" circuit which may be proved or verified. -
+Circuit<F>trait represents a "top-level" circuit which may be proved or verified. -

 The

-for which the circuit is defined.
+Circuit<F>trait is generic over the finite fieldFfor which the circuit is defined.

-In the example above, we implementCircuit<F>
+In the example above, we implementCircuit<F>for everyTestCircuit<F>. -

 You might not always be able to make your circuit generic over every field because it relies on field-specific properties.
 Perhaps the field needs to be of a certain size, or you might need the ability to convert an integer to a field element -- which requires

-F: PrimeField
+F: PrimeField.

 In practice, every circuit is over a prime field :) -